Hudson Bay, Saskatchewan: History

-In 1757, a Hudson Bay Company fur trading post was established in the Hudson Bay District beside the Red Deer River.
+In 1757, a Hudson's Bay Company fur trading post was established in the Hudson Bay District beside the Red Deer River.
 Ruins from the post have been found near the village of Erwood.
 In 1790, the North West Trading Company set up a trading post at the mouth of the Etomami River called Fort Red Deer River.
 Speculators think that a South Company's post was set up on the opposite mouth of the River, where there are remains of a second post unaccounted for.

 Over the years a settlement grew and, in July 1907, an application was made to erect Etomami as a village; Etomami was a First Nations word that meant "a place that three rivers join."
 However, to establish a hamlet needed fifteen occupied dwelling houses.
 By August, the list was completed and the village was formed.
 Mr. B.F.
 Noble was the first "overseer" of the village.
 The post office was also established at that time.
-It was located on the 100 block of Churchill Street.
+It was on the 100 block of Churchill Street.
 Then, in 1909, the Canadian Northern Railway Company chose the name Hudson Bay Junction and so the name was changed.

 During the early years, many difficulties were encountered in trying to maintain the village.
 It was even suggested at one time that it be disorganized but, as time moved on, things improved and the town continued to grow.
 The town was incorporated in 1946 and at the first council meeting, which was held in 1947, the town's name was shortened by dropping "Junction".
-In 1958, parking meters were introduced on Churchill Street although they have long since vanished.
-That year, the town switched to Mountain Standard Time but, less than two months later, decided to revert to Central Standard Time.

 The Hudson Bay School Building is a registered municipal heritage property.
 Originally built in 1910 to house the composite school, it was built as a four-room schoolhouse out of cement block in a Georgian Classicism/American Colonial style.
 Today, the building houses the Hudson Bay Museum.